-History of Synchronised Swimming
+History of Artistic Swimming

-Synchronised swimming has been around for a long time.
+Artisitc Swimming (formerly known as synchronised swimming) has been around for a long time.
 As far back as 1890 men demonstrated "Scientific Ornamental Swimming" at Blackpool Tower.

 In 1891, the Royal Life Saving Society of Great Britain (RLSS) published a handbook for swimmers encouraging “ornamental swimming” or “scientific swimming."
 The sport developed from life saving and swimming techniques and the first contests, held in 1891 in Berlin and 1892 in London, were for men.
 However, artistic swimming became accepted as better suited to women because they were more buoyant, especially in the legs, and able to better make pictures with their bodies on the surface of the water.

 By the early 1930s teams of ladies swam patterns in the water which changed when a whistle was blown.
 Usually there was some background music.

 1940's to 1960's

 Esther Williams did much to arouse interest in water ballet when she starred in several films between the 1940's and 1960's.
 Musical swimming extravaganzas were in vogue for some time.